tomohiro-dev/tomohiro-dev/README.md

 Python, AWS CDK(TypeScript, Python), PHP, Laravel

 ## Interests
-- Highly interested in backend development and cloud architecture.
+- Highly interested in backend and cloud.
 - Passionate about building and operating serverless infrastructure.
   - Specialized in using AWS CDK for infrastructure as code.
   - Improving Developer Experience and modernizing legacy systems.